Three-year-old girl dies after Idaho birthday party stabbing rampage

 The toddler was one of six children stabbed in the attack, which took place at an apartment complex that is home to many refugees.
 The victims included people from Syria, Iraq and Ethiopia.

-The 30-year-old man arrested in the attack, Timmy Kinner, is being held without bail at the Ada County jail in Boise.
-Police said the charges against Kinner would be amended to reflect the toddler's death.
-Police provided no details of what new charges Kinner would face.
+The 30-year-old man arrested in the attack, Timmy Kinner, was charged with first-degree murder during a Monday afternoon court appearance.
+Kinner, who is from Los Angeles, also faces charges of injury to a child and aggravated battery.
+He is being held without bail at the Ada County jail in Boise, police said.

-Of the other eight victims, seven remain hospitalized, many with serious or critical injuries.
+Of the other eight victims, seven remained hospitalized, many with serious or critical injuries.
 One child was treated and released, police said.

 According to a preliminary investigation, Kinner met a woman living at the apartments and stayed with her for a few days within the last week.
 The woman and her neighbors became concerned about Kinner’s behavior and asked him to leave on Friday, which he did without incident, authorities said.

-The stabbing spree has shaken the refugee community in Idaho’s capital city and led its mayor, Dave Bieter, to issue a statement on Monday that again condemned the violence.
+The stabbing spree has shaken the refugee community in Idaho’s capital city and led its mayor, Dave Bieter, to issue a statement on Monday again condemning the violence.

 “The thought of a happy occasion like a child’s birthday party being turned into the darkest of sorrows in such a vicious way is almost unfathomable,” he said.